Kong/docs.konghq.com/src/gateway/understanding-kong/how-to/kong-gateway.md

 ---
-title: "Run Kong Gateway in minutes"
+title: Run Kong Gateway in minutes
-description: "A how-to guide for quickly starting a Kong Gateway"
+description: A how-to guide for quickly starting a Kong Gateway
 ---

-In order to explore the capabilities of [{{site.base_gateway}}](/gateway), you'll need one to experiment with.
+In order to explore the capabilities of [{{site.base_gateway}}](/gateway/latest/), you'll need one to experiment with.
 This guide helps you quickly deploy Kong using [Docker](https://docs.docker.com/get-started/overview/).
-This guide's purpose is not to provide a production-like deployment or an explanation of deployment steps but rather to quickly get you a running {{site.base_gateway}} instance and an example [service](/gateway/admin-api/#service-object) as quickly as possible.
+This guide's purpose is not to provide a production-like deployment or an explanation of deployment steps but rather to quickly get you a running {{site.base_gateway}} instance and an example [service](/gateway/latest/admin-api/#service-object) as quickly as possible.

 ### Prerequisites